-- 1. Attend a mandatory orientation day. - 2.
-Pass a urine drug screen (as stipulated by the nursing program). - 3.
-Pass a criminal background check (as stipulated by the nursing program). - 4.
-Obtain CPR certification (American Heart or Red Cross; Healthcare Provider level, with a face to face demonstration check- off). - 5.
-Submit proof of a negative TB (tuberculosis) test or negative chest x-ray and annual influenza vaccination as recommended by the CDC in the fall of each year. - 6.
-Obtain a physical exam by a healthcare provider (form provided with acceptance packet).
+- 1. Complete background checks required by the Board of Nursing within the time frame specified in the acceptance letter.
+Failure to do so will result in loss of accepted status. - 2.
+Return form verifying intent to accept or decline. - 3.
+Complete mandatory orientation requirements. - 4 Pass a urine drug screen (as stipulated by the nursing program). - 5.
+Pass a criminal background check (as stipulated by the nursing program). - 6 Obtain CPR certification.
+(American Heart or Red Cross; Healthcare Provider level with a face to face demonstration check off). - 7 Submit proof of a current negative TB (tuberculosis) test or negative chest x-ray. - 8.
+Obtain annual influenza vaccination as recommended by the CDC in the fall of each year.

+9. Obtain a physical exam from a healthcare provider (form provided with acceptance packet).